- COVID-19 Information & Preparedness

-- Limiting gatherings to no more than six people.
+- Limiting gatherings of physical activity to no more than six people.
 Funerals and funeral services may have no more than 10.

 - Curfew shall be imposed from 11 p.m. to 5 a.m.
 Essential work and essential shopping for such workers is permitted en route; emergency travel is permitted.
 Essential workers should carry letters after curfew.
 FIND ESSENTIAL LETTER TEMPLATE HERE: https://www.lawtonok.gov/publications/essential-letter-template-col-civil-emergency